The Open University since 2006

 There is more to computers and processors than simply PCs.
 In fact computers are ubiquitous in everyday life.
 This unit challenges how we view computers through the examples of processors in kitchen scales and digital cameras, as well as a work of art that, at heart, is a computer.

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Computing courses or view the range of currently available OU Computing courses.

 Copyright & revisions